Kops vs. Kubeadm: What’s the difference?

 Lucas Kaldstrom one of the Kubernetes maintainers for kubeadm talked about some of the internals of Kubeadm and also future plans for its ongoing improvements.

-Kubeadm is a toolkit for bootstrapping a best-practises Kubernetes cluster on existing infrastructure.
+So, what is kubeadm?
+Kubeadm is a toolkit for bootstrapping and a best-practice for Kubernetes clustering on an existing infrastructure.
 Kubeadm cannot provision your infrastructure which is one of the main differences to kops.
 Another differentiator is that Kubeadm can be used not only as an installer but also as a building block.

 Kubeadm sets up a minimal viable cluster.
 It is designed to have all the components you need in one place in one cluster regardless of where you are running them.